Shifting Power and Human Rights Diplomacy

 Russia (March 2017)

-In our latest essay volume fourteen authors from Russian, European and the United States academia, think tanks and NGO’s write about Russia’s relation with the European Union, religion and human rights in Russian foreign policy and framing and identity in Russian politics.
+In our fifth essay volume fourteen authors from Russian, European and the United States academia, think tanks and NGO’s write about Russia’s relation with the European Union, religion and human rights in Russian foreign policy and framing and identity in Russian politics.
 Among the contributors to this volume are Rick Fawn (St Andrews University), Alexander Cooley and Matthew Schaaf (Columbia University and Freedom House Ukraine), Bill Bowring (London University) and Anna Neistat (Amnesty International).

 Germany (October 2016)